MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ### Developer Mode

-By default, Surface Hub only runs UWP apps <!--that have been published to and signed by the Microsoft Store.
-Apps submitted to the Microsoft Store go through security and compliance tests as part of the [app certification process](/windows/uwp/publish/the-app-certification-process), so this helps safeguard your Surface Hub against malicious apps.--> By enabling developer mode, you can also install developer-signed UWP apps.
+By default, Surface Hub only runs UWP apps that have been published to and signed by the Microsoft Store.
+Apps submitted to the Microsoft Store go through security and compliance tests as part of the [app certification process](/windows/uwp/publish/the-app-certification-process), so this helps safeguard your Surface Hub against malicious apps.
+By enabling developer mode, you can also install developer-signed UWP apps.

 > [!IMPORTANT]
 > After developer mode has been enabled, you will need to reset the Surface Hub to disable it.
 Resetting the device removes all local user files and configurations and then reinstalls Windows.